 Yeah, I said it.

-It might not get the plaudits of caffeine, or beta-alanine, but make no mistake, citrulline malate is the first thing I get people to look for when they’re thinking of buying a new pre workout!
+It might not get the plaudits of caffeine, or beta-alanine, but make no mistake, citrulline malate is THE FIRST THING I get people to look for when buying a new pre workout!

 So what is it about this ingredient that makes it so special?

-Well, you’re in luck!
-Today I’m going to provide you with a full ingredient breakdown, where we look at what citrulline malate is, what it does, and the benefits of using it before you hit the gym!
+Today I’m going to provide you with a full breakdown of what citrulline malate is, what it does, and the benefits of using it before you hit the gym!

-Citrulline is an amino acid, and it’s found in watermelons, cucumbers, and pumpkin.
+Citrulline is an amino acid.
+It’s found in watermelons, cucumbers, and pumpkins.

 You’ve likely heard of amino acids before.
 They are the “building blocks” our body uses to build muscle.